Skip to main content Skip to navigation Skip to footer

 Pruning

-Remove orphaned backups, stale snapshots, and unused repo images to reclaim disk space.
+Remove orphaned backups, stale snapshots, repo images, and local-config leftovers to reclaim disk space and keep state coherent.

 Pruning